eanylin/openstack_kolla/Rebuild_Environment.md

 and host configuration files (**Do not delete any of the docker images as it will take time to download them again**)

+***Make sure that you do not have any active VMs in the environment before executing the clean up scripts***

 ```
 kolla-ansible/tools/cleanup-containers